 Tigerspike (a smart Australian company with a growing presence in Europe and America) brought the two together and developed a really neat (and useful) iPhone app that leverages and presents the TimeOut content in a really easy to find way.
 Smirnoff has agreed to sponsor the app meaning there is no price barrier to people downloading and using the app.

-Rather than the app being one of those “novelty” apps that have a shorter shelf life than an Xfactor contestant, this one is actually very useful!
+Rather than the app being one of those “novelty” apps that have a shorter shelf life than an X-factor contestant, this one is actually very useful!

-Some screen shots are shown below, but in a nutshell, the app provides some useful features such as:
+The app provides some useful features such as:

 - Geo-location technology that allows users to view Time Out & Smirnoff recommended activities around their exact position within seconds, complete with event previews

-- Functionality to add favourite cinemas, restaurants, venues and areas, allowing users to keep-up-to-date with what’s on in their favourite places
+- Functionality to add favourite cinemas, restaurants, venues and areas, allowing users to keep up to date with what’s on in their favourite places

-The app is not only an excellent example of how branded utility will be the winner in 2010, but also how forward thinking agencies like Tigerspike can help bring together two iconic brands via a useful mobile application in a commercially rewarding way – and one that provides a useful service to consumers.
+The app is not only an excellent example of how branded utility will be the winner in 2010, but also how forward-thinking agencies like Tigerspike can help bring together two iconic brands via a useful mobile application in a commercially rewarding way – and one that provides a useful service to consumers.

 Nic Newman, EMEA MD of Tigerspike tells me that downloads and use of the app have exceeded all expectations with 40,000+ downloads in 1 month across 44 countries.
-Apparently 83% are from the UK and 50% of people who downloaded it are using it every day – impressive stats that prove the app is useful AND sticky.
+Apparently, 83% are from the UK and 50% of people who downloaded it are using it every day – impressive stats that prove the app is useful AND sticky.

-As a useful additional benefit, the app has actually helped TimeOut improve the way they collect and serve their content to be more mobile friendly.
+As a useful additional benefit, the app has actually helped TimeOut improve the way they collect and serve their content to be more mobile-friendly.
 In addition, because the app has the ability to provide instant feedback and reviews while people are at the venue (via the app), this can serve as a feedback loop for the TimeOut community and will serve to improve the TimeOut content. (see an example of the funky review UI on the left)

 Perhaps apps like the TimeOut one will provide the catalyst to agencies and brands that mobile wap banners are NOT the future of mobile advertising and promotion.
-Instead, useful applications that fill a need can be sponsored by a relevant brand (and here Smirnoff and live music/pubs/clubs is a natural fit) without annoying the user.
+Instead, useful applications that fill a need can be sponsored by a relevant brand (and here Smirnoff and live music/pubs/clubs are a natural fit) without annoying the user.

-Let’s hope that this is the first of a number of new “smart apps” that leverage all of the benefits of mobility with unique and dynamic content to provide the best possible experience for the end user.
+Let’s hope that this is the first of a number of new “smart apps” that leverage all of the benefits of mobility with unique and dynamic content to provide the best possible experience for the end-user.